 By Patrick J. Buchanan, December 11, 2018: If Donald Trump told Michael Cohen to pay hush money to Stormy Daniels about a one-night stand a decade ago, that, says Jerome Nadler, incoming chair of House Judiciary, would be an “impeachable offense.”
 This tells you what social media, cable TV and the great herd of talking… Continue reading How Democracy is Losing the World

 I recently finished an exceptional book: Patrick Buchanan’s The Death of the West.
-Needless to say, I recommend this book’s reading to all.
 Within The Death of the West, Buchanan has an especially striking chapter: ‘The Four who Made a Revolution’.
-In this segment, Buchanan reveals a great deal about Cultural Marxism; how it emerged;… Continue reading Understanding Cultural Marxism
+In this segment, Buchanan reveals a great deal about Cultural Marxism; how it emerged; and how the modern Left has largely embraced its tenets.… Continue reading Understanding Cultural Marxism

 When this blog was founded in October 2015, I described myself as a ‘conservative’.
 In this fledging period, I mostly blogged against Islam, ISIS, climate change, socialism, Malcolm Turnbull and Barrack Obama.
 Then after becoming increasingly right-wing, I detached myself from the conservative label.
 Yet, additional research revealed I’d jumped the gun.
 When defined appropriately,… Continue reading The Distinction Between Contemporary and Classical Conservatism

 By Patrick J. Buchanan, September 13, 2018: Our diversity is our greatest strength.
 After playing clips of Democratic politicians reciting that truth of modern liberalism, Tucker Carlson asked, “How, precisely, is diversity our strength?
 Since you’ve made this our new national motto, please be specific.”
 Reaction to Carlson’s question, with some declaring him a racist… Continue reading The Unpardonable Heresy of Tucker Carlson